-Holy Week is Awesome (and so is All This Music) - NOW with links to SEVENTEEN pieces of music
+Holy Week is Awesome (and so is All This Music) - NOW with links to EIGHTEEN pieces of music

 (This post took me days, and I realize that I am now posting it a little too late to be especially useful, but once it's on the Internet, it will be here forever - or at least until next year.
 Plus hey, some people may still be scrambling to figure this out!
 Who's going to help them if I won't?)